 Within this compendium of shred, I’ve included many of the heavy hitters from the world of shred, but I’ve also made sure to include a few names that you might not be familiar with.

-For each artist, I have included a short bio talking about their achievements and play styles, and I have also made sure to add a video showcasing some of their best work.
+For each guitar player, I have included a short bio talking about their achievements and play styles, and I have also made sure to add a video showcasing some of their best shred work.

 Best Guitar Shredders In The World